shamakhan/shamakhan/README.md

 ### I'm a software developer from Mumbai, India.
 I like to work with cool technologies and build stuff.
 If you want to collaborate on any exciting project then I'm available.
-Feel free to reach out to me at my LinkedIn profile, https://www.linkedin.com/in/shama-parvin-khan-914438121/
+Feel free to reach out to me on my LinkedIn profile, https://www.linkedin.com/in/shama-parvin-khan-914438121/

 Note: I have 2 unused referral links for foobar challenge by google.
 If you're good at DS and Algo then message me on LinkedIn to get it.
 All the best! :)